manishrana7/icet-manish/doc/userguide/source/examples/map_structure_to_reference.rst

 -------------------------

 The function has to be informed if the structure to be mapped contains vacancies.
-Two additional keywords should be given, (1) `vacancy_type`, the chemical symbol that signifies vacancies, and (2) `inert_species`, a list of elements that are never substituted for a vacancy.
-The latter can be omitted, but the mapping is then more likely to fail, at least if the cell has been relaxed a lot.
+Two additional keywords should be given, (1) ``vacancy_type``, the chemical symbol that signifies vacancies in the reference structure, and (2) ``inert_species``, a list of elements that are never substituted for a vacancy.
+The latter allows the code to rescale the volume of the cell and can be omitted, but the mapping is then more likely to fail.

 In the below example, a Au-Pd-H-vacancy system is created.
-Vanadium (`'V'`) will signify vacancies.
-Further, it is only the hydrogen that may be changed for a vacancy, so we can set `inert_species = ['Au', 'Pd']`.
+In this example, vanadium (``'V'``) signifies vacancies.
+The system of choice conists of two sublattices, one with Au and Pd and the other with H and vacancies.
+Since Au and Pd belong to a sublattice in which we do not allow vacancies, we may set ``inert_species = ['Au', 'Pd']``.

 .. literalinclude:: ../../../../examples/map_structure_to_reference.py
    :start-after: # Pd and Au share